jTawadros/nimpa/README.md

 - **Basic Text Editing**: You can write, edit, and delete text within a file.
 - **Text Insertion**: Add text mid-file without overwriting existing content.
 - **Line Tracking**: Navigate and edit across multiple lines efficiently with advanced line tracking capabilities.
 - **Cursor Navigation**: Move the cursor in all directions using arrow keys.
-(Up and Down arrows are buggy but can be compensated with left and right arrows which work well)
 - **File Handling**: Create, save, and edit files now.
 Run the program using ./nimp filename.ext

 ## Recent Changes
-- **Fully Modular Arrow Key Navigation**: Cursor movement is now fully modular, allowing you to move in all directions using the arrow keys, enhancing the editor's navigation capabilities.
+- **Cursor movement Bug fix 1**: Fixed bug where moving cursor down forced cursor to end of file.
+- **Cursor movement Bug fix 2**: Fixed bug where moving cursor up would delete text and input random special characters.

 ## Data Structures
 - **Gap Buffer**: NimPad uses a custom gap buffer implementation to efficiently manage text, particularly for insertions and deletions.
 This ensures minimal reallocation and provides fast editing even for large files.